jbroadway/docs/docs/1.0/creator-tools/generating-colliders-on-characters.md

 If you find that the generated colliders are not meeting your needs, you may also add colliders of your own.
 This can be done before or after generation.
 All collider types are supported, but mesh colliders must be convex.
-With any solution, you will want to try to use mostly primative collider types and try to limit the number used for performance reasons.
+With any solution, you will want to try to use mostly primitive collider types and try to limit the number used for performance reasons.

 ![Colliders - head setup](https://www.flipsidexr.com/files/docs/screenshots/colliders-head.png)